Perrine-B/lib-ground/src/docs/SASS.md

 ![crying_picture](crying.gif)

 -----
-*Me, trying to make SCSS working on styleguidist for the first time*
+*Me, trying to make SCSS modules working on styleguidist for the first time*

 -----